 Join Zoom Meetings from Pumble

 Zoom integration with Pumble via webhooks provides a way to post messages from Zoom into Pumble.
-This way, you can, for example, get a message notification in one of the Pumble’s Workspace Channels about the upcoming meeting.
+This way, you can, for example, get a message notification in one of the Pumble’s workspace channels about the upcoming meeting.

 Webhooks make this type of communication between the two systems possible.
 Simply speaking, they are user-defined HTTP callbacks (or small code snippets) triggered by specific events.
 When the trigger event occurs in the source site, the webhook sees the event, collects the data, and sends it to the URL specified by the user in form of an HTTP request.

-Connect Zoom with Pumble using Webhooks
+#Connecting Zoom with Pumble using webhooks

 With Pumble’s Incoming Webhooks feature, you can easily post messages from other apps into Pumble.